marcosrachid/java8_oca_study/README.md

 The try statement must have try keyword, but it's not mandatory a catch or a finally, but it's necessary one of them at least.

-The finally block will always run, except if the program forcebly exits on try or catch.
+The finally block will always run, except if the program forcibly exits on try or catch.

 Thought the finally is the last block to run, on the following method, the finally exception is the one to be catch on method call:
 ```